garybgenett/gary-os/README.md

 appropriate partition.

-Booting from either of these files with EFI is tested and supported, but the necessary EFI configuration/steps are not.
+Booting from either of these files with EFI is tested and supported, but the necessary EFI configuration steps are not.

 ### PXE ########################################################################
 [PXE]: #pxe